 Shichahai is a majestic lake situated in downtown Beijing.
+Read more about healthy way to relax.
 For centuries it has provided local residents with a sanctuary from the hustle and bustle of the day.
 More recently, the lake has benefited from improvements to its environment which has worked to enhance its natural charms.
 Today, it is a true oasis amidst the sea of activities taking place in the surrounding metropolis.
 It provides a tranquil escape to stressed workers seeking a sense of space and well-being.
 When you walk around Shichahai, its historical ambiance inevitably moves you.

 Walking to this attraction: 8 mins.

 Prince Gong’s Mansion was constructed in 1777 for minister He Shen (和珅) during the Qianlong-reign in the late Qing Dynasty.
 From a young age, He Shen got the trust of Emperor Qianlong, and was able to make large promotion in the imperial administration.
 In this way he became very wealthy.
 Because of accusations of corruption, He Shen was executed and the mansion was confiscated in 1799, under the reign of Emperor Jiaqing in favor of Prince Qìng Jùnwáng (庆郡王), the 17th and youngest son of Emperor Qianlong.

 In 1851, Emperor Xianfeng assigned it to his brother Prince Gong.
 It is his name that is currently given to the compound.